WattanaGaming/com.wattanagaming.gamejolt-api/README.md

-# com.wattanagaming.gamejolt-api
+# Unity GameJolt API
 A GameJolt API wrapper for Unity